 Each entrant shall provide a registration fee of $50.00 for each project to be entered, payable by credit card, when the project is submitted.
 This fee, which provides partial support for the AIA Richmond’s Awards Program, is non-refundable.

-All completed online submissions must be received by the Chapter, at the address listed below, no later than 6 p.m., Monday, Sept.
-13, 2021.
-Entries received after that hour and date will not be eligible for consideration.
+All completed online submissions must be received by the Chapter no later than 6 p.m., Monday, Aug.
+22, 2022.
+Entries received after that hour and date will not be eligible for

 Winners shall provide high-resolution images of their projects within two weeks of notification.

 By submitting a project for award consideration, each entrant unequivocally clears the project and all images and content submitted for reproduction and publication with all copyright permission to AIA Richmond, a chapter of the American Institute of Architects, for use in promotion and public awareness of the Honors and Awards Program.
 Owner’s restrictions, if any, must be noted on the “Concealed Identification File.”